 As described in the Profiles article, Thunderbird saves personal information such as messages, passwords and user preferences in a set of files called a "profile", which is stored in a separate location from the Thunderbird program files.

-When you install Thunderbird it creates a profile called "default".
-This profile is used automatically.
-However, you can create additional profiles, each with their own set of account configurations, messages, etc. (Note, however, that you can access multiple email accounts within a single profile as well.)
+When you first install Thunderbird it creates a profile called "default", and this profile is used automatically.
+However, you can create additional profiles, each with their own set of account configurations, messages, etc. (Note, each profile can access multiple email accounts.)

 Starting the Profile Manager